New on Netflix April 2020 - all the shows and movies coming soon

 The month sees a wealth of new original series, including the debut of true crime documentaries How to Fix a Drug Scandal and Murder to Mercy, as well as comedy series The Brews Brothers and new adult animation series from the creator of Adventure Time, The Midnight Gospel.

-There’s also the return of two Netflix favourites – with the second series of sports documentary Sunderland ‘Til I Die and another run of Ricky Gervais’ hit comedy After Life.
+There’s also the return of two Netflix favourites – with the second series of sports documentary Sunderland ‘Til I Die and another run of Ricky Gervais’ hit comedy After Life, as well as a follow-up to smash-hit documentary Tiger King.

 As far as films go, there’s Extraction, a new action thriller starring Chris Hemsworth, The Willoughbys, a new animated family film and the final batch of Studio Ghibli films – including Howl’s Moving Castle and Pom Poko.

-Tomorrow sees a wealth of new titles drop, with the first five series of hit US sitcom Community added to the service.
+The first five series of hit US sitcom Community have also been added to the service.
 The series was a huge critical hit and also went down a storm with audiences, telling the story of a group of students who had enrolled in a community college.
-The stars included Donald Glover, Alison Brie and Ken Jeong and the show was notable for making heavy use of pop culture references ad well as frequently parodying common tropes.
+The stars included Donald Glover, Alison Brie and Ken Jeong and the show was notable for making heavy use of pop culture references as well as frequently parodying common tropes.

 If you’re still looking for Netflix’s March releases we have the schedule.